panoply/spx/readme.md

 </p>
 <h1></h1>

-Single Page XHR - The essential enhancement for static SSR powered web applications.
+Single Page XHR - The essential dom enhancement for static SSR powered web applications.
 SPX is a lightening fast, lightweight (15kb gzip) over the wire (push~state) solution that employs an incremental (snapshot) morphing tactic with DOM driven component capabilities integrated at the core.

 ### Documentation